picrossin/URP-PSX/README.md

+# WIP Update for URP-PSX for Unity 2022-2023 in package format

 # URP-PSX

 Playstation 1 era retro graphics plugin optimized for Unity's Universal Rendering Pipeline with Shadergraph.
 The aim of this plugin was to use Unity's new pipeline to create NPR (non-photorealistic) PSX-style retro graphics with the shadergraph as the basis for materials and URP's render features as the basis for post processing effects.